 Where the design community meets.

-Product Design @ Zavzen Design Joined about 7 years ago via an invitation from Jeff B.
+Product Design @ Zavzen Design Joined over 9 years ago via an invitation from Jeff B.

 That's an interesting thought and could definitely be the case, especially considering they hired an outside agency for the original redesign but still need to make it their own.